gvwilson/sensibleadventures/nardica/nardica.md

 She hurried after him,
 the toolbox bumping against her leg.

+"Oy!" a voice shouted.
+"You there!
+You're not goin' anywhere with that!"
+A rangy man in a yellow-and-green vest with a half-star tattooed on his face shoved a couple of people out of his way and grabbed Wales by the arm.

+Wales didn't even break stride.
+*Crunch!*
+The toolbox in his left hand hit the *Taroona* crewman in the knee.
+*Crack!*
+The one in his right swung up to connect with the sailor's chin as he doubled over.
+*Thud!*
+The sailor hit the cobblestones in a heap.

+"Follow me," Wales said,
+and this time there was no mistaking the fact that it was an order.
+They joined the flow of people hurrying to get away from the fight.

-Wales ducked into the first side alley and paused to let her catch up.
+Wales ducked into a side alley a few moments later.
 A few dew-drops of sweat glistened on his forehead.
-"This the gear the *Taroona* bikkies upped from you?"
+"This what the *Taroona* bikkies upped from you?"
 Iffy puffed,
 setting the toolbox down at her feet.